jakub-jedrusiak/mars-ib-cat/README.md

 ### Option 2: LimeSurvey Integration

-Import the MaRS-IB as a question group into LimeSurvey for seamless integration into your survey workflows:
+Import the MaRs-IB as a question group into LimeSurvey for seamless integration into your survey workflows:

 1. In LimeSurvey, create a new survey, add a new group and before you fill out any details, click the Import button in the left corner
 2. Import the provided `LimeSurveyQuestionGroup.lsg` file